Samsung/LPVS/README.md

 - fill in Payload URL with: `http://<IP where LPVS is running>:7896/webhooks`
 - specify content type: `application/json`
 - fill in `Secret` field with the passphrase: `LPVS`
+  - the same passphrase must be saved in `github.secret` of LPVS backend `application.properties` file
 - select `Let me select individual events` -> `Pull requests` (make sure that only `Pull requests` is selected)
 - make it `Active`
 - press `Add Webhook`